Dropout

 discussion, individual counseling, participation in an interpersonal

-relations class);
+relations class;

-- Academic (e.g., provision of special
+- Academic: e.g., provision of special

-academic courses, individualized methods of instruction, tutoring);
+academic courses, individualized methods of instruction, tutoring;

-- Family outreach (e.g., strategies
+- Family outreach: e.g., strategies

-that utilized increased feedback to parents or home visits);
+that utilized increased feedback to parents or home visits;

-- School structure (e.g., implementation
+- School structure: e.g., implementation

-of school-within-a-school, re-definition of the role of the homeroom
+of school-within-a-school, redefinition of the role of the homeroom

-teacher, reducing class size, creation of an alternative school);
+teacher, reducing class size, creation of an alternative school;

 and

-- Work-related (e.g., vocational training,
+- Work-related: e.g., vocational training,

-participation in volunteer or service programs).
+participation in volunteer or service programs.

-What is the role of student engagement?
+What is the role of student engagement in persistence and graduation?

 The most effective interventions to reduce the dropout rate and